The Work Done by an Electric Field: A practical guide

 ΔPE = -W

-This means that if the electric field does positive work on the charge (adding energy), the potential energy of the charge decreases.
-Conversely, if the field does negative work (removing energy), the potential energy increases.
+Basically, if the electric field does positive work on the charge (adding energy), the potential energy of the charge decreases.
+In real terms, conversely, if the field does negative work (removing energy), the potential energy increases.
 This relationship is crucial for understanding energy conservation in systems involving electric fields.

 Frequently Asked Questions (FAQ)